 We are based in the city of the old town in Reykjavik, easy walking distance to everything!
 Today we took our smaller yacht out, which gets us really close into the islands where the puffins nest.
 The weather was gorgeous, and it is light almost all the time now, the short dark days of winter are behind us!
 Though we look forward to seeing the stunning Northern Lights again one day soon.

 For whatever purpose we are out on the water for, be it looking for whales, or fishing, or going on our island explorer tour, the scenery is stunning.
-We have the cityscape of Reykjavik shoreline on one side and the great mountain of Esja to the other so every photo our lovely customers take has an incredible, dynamic background.
+We have the cityscape of Reykjavik shoreline on one side and the great mountain of Esja on the other so every photo our lovely customers take has an incredible, dynamic background.

 The first island we passed was Akurey, often overlooked as it’s much smaller than the other more popular islands of Engey and Videy.
 We often visit it in the summer to look for the puffins and other sea birds who nest there, safe on its craggy shoreline.
-Sometimes we see seals over here too, their gorgeous big puppy-eyed heads above the water level as they come up to breath and look around.
+Sometimes we see seals over here too, their gorgeous big puppy-eyed heads above the water level as they come up to breathe and look around.
 This isn’t one of the biggest colonies, but it is always worth checking out multiple ones on different islands because you will never know what you will see!

 As well as seabirds, in the water around the islands of the bay we frequently see mesmerising animals like harbour porpoises, and the most commonplace that we see them is just inside Akurey!
 It must be a great fishing ground for these dynamic creatures, and we have seen them hunting and playing there countless times.